It was April 7th, 2020.

 Related article: 3 Powerful Ways to Lead Your Customer Through the Buying Process

-The turbulence and adversity over this first pandemic year has been difficult, but also provided opportunities to fuel our professional growth.
-Armed with science and empathy, I have no doubt that modern sellers with the right mindset will emerge from these exceptional times better equipped to help their customers and shape the future of this amazing profession.
+The turbulence and adversity created over the pandemic period was difficult, but also provided opportunities to fuel our professional growth.
+Armed with science and empathy, I have no doubt that modern sellers with the right mindset have emerged from these exceptional times better equipped to help their customers and shape the future of this amazing profession.

 We promise never to send you junk or share your email!
 Just helpful sales insights.